Jwszetu/musicLibrary/README.md

 - **Tailwind CSS** for the utility-first CSS framework
 - **React** team for the amazing frontend library
 - **YouTube** and **Spotify** for their embeddable players

----

-Built with ❤️ for music lovers everywhere 🎵